Previous

 Other graduate entry programmes are available.
 Check with each medical school for more information.

-If you’re an adult learner considering a career as a doctor, you may be aware of the Scottish Wider Access Programme (SWAP).
-Local colleges across Scotland deliver the SWAP Access to Medical Studies programme.
+If you're an adult learner considering a career as a doctor, you may be aware of the Scottish Wider Access Programme (SWAP).
+Local colleges across Scotland deliver the one-year SWAP Access to Medical Studies course.
+You can then apply for a standard entry medicine programme at medical schools affiliated with your college.

 Find out more about SWAP, including eligibility and course delivery.